 Program Educational Objectives

-The graduates of the Biomedical Engineering (BME) undergraduate program will:
+The graduates of the Biomedical and Health Sciences Engineering (BMHE) undergraduate program will:

 Upon graduation, our students will have acquired:

 - An ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics

 - An ability to apply engineering design to produce solutions that meet specified needs with consideration of public health, safety and welfare, as well as global, cultural, social, environmental and economic factors

 - An ability to communicate effectively with a range of audiences

 - An ability to recognize ethical and professional responsibilities in engineering situations and make informed judgements, which must consider the impact of engineering solutions in global, economic, environmental and societal contexts